tuanloc1105/MOBILE-APPLICATION-FOR-CLOTHING-STORE/README.md

 # How to run
 To run this app, simply download and open the project in Android Studio, run the app and everything would be work fine

-``If you can not login or you can not see any product in the homescreen, that mean I block the read and write permission in my Firebase Reaktime Database rules``
+``If you can not login or you can not see any product in the homescreen, that mean we have blocked the read and write permission in my Firebase Reaktime Database rules``